Dan-Aguirre/multimedia-downloader/README.md

   -h     print help
   -v     save as mp4 file
   -a     save as m4a file
-  -m     embed metadata into file
+  -m     embed metadata into file (all available metadata: channel, description, title, date, chapters, and more...)
   -t     embed thumbnail into file
   -s     embed subtitles into file
   -c     append content id to title
-  -f     specify format as yt-dlp format (default: "bv+ba/b" - best video & best audio) -p     enable playlist format (all playlists will be saved into a folder with playlist name and videos will be indexed in order)
+  -p     enable playlist format (all playlists will be saved into a folder with playlist name and videos will be indexed in order)
-  -P     specify download path (default: ./)
+  -D     uses quality of life defaults (same as using -m, -t, -s, -c, and -p) -f     specify format as yt-dlp format (default: "bv+ba/b" - best video & best audio) -P     specify download path (default: ./)
   -o     specify output template in yt-dlp format (overrides "-c" and "-p", and does not currently support spaces) -u     specify urls file